To read this post please scroll down.

 The First Amendment, reborn

 It should be noted that many of those on the right who protested weren’t merely triggered by the logo change.
-There had been ample evidence in the past two years that the corporate heads at Cracker Barrel were going woke, buying into the queer agenda in ways that without doubt very offensive to the customer base.
+There had been ample evidence in the past two years that the corporate heads at Cracker Barrel were going woke, buying into the queer agenda in ways that without doubt were very offensive to its customer base.

 Nonetheless, the big take-away from this story is how it proves the alternative/conservative press is no longer an outlier in our culture.
 It has now has wide reach, the public reads it, and no longer dismisses its reports as unimportant.